We know that fluid mechanics is the study of forces and flow within the fluid; however, we must also know what fluid is.

 The formula for specific weight is Mass/Volume.
 The specific weight (specific force of gravity or mg) for water is 9.8 Nm⁻³.

-As we discussed in the above context that fluid is a temperature-dependent quantity.
+As we discussed in the above context, fluid is a temperature-dependent quantity.
 If we raise the temperature of honey during winters, it will come out of the jar with the flow.
 It means the interatomic force of attraction between the molecules decreases and the molecules gain kinetic energy because of which we get the easy outcome of the solidified honey.

 The graph for the temperature of a gas and liquid (fluid) is as follows: